 Once you have a long, thin piece of beef heart ready, it’s time to hook it on to your spinner.
 If you are using a traditional single hook spinner, make sure to hook the meat securely on one end.
 If you are using a worm harness, then connect both hooks to the piece – just as you would with a nightcrawler.

 4. Get out there and troll (watch out walleye!)

 That’s it.
 It’s pretty simple, right?
 The best part is that once you have your beef heart strip attached, it’s going to take a lot of trolling to lose.
 This, of course, helps limit the amount of time your lure is out of the water; therefore improving your odds of catching more fish.

 PUTTING IT INTO PERSPECTIVE

-Of course, with all fishing there isn’t a “one size catches all” solution.
+Of course, with all fishing, there isn’t a “one size matches all” solution.
 However, if you are looking for another tool to add to your tackle box, then beef heart is a perfect addition for you.
-It’s cheap, tough, easy to use, and best of all - it’s unique.
+It’s cheap, tough, easy to use, and best of all – it’s unique.
 It’s the perfect bait to try when you need to grind it out all day to catch that walleye!

 Welcome to Nicole Stone Outdoors – a content hub filled with fishing tips, tutorials, and destination information.